 Wait 24-48 hours for data to populate if you’ve just turned this on.

 In GA4, go to Reports, Engagement, Events.
-Find the view_search_results event.
-Click it.
-Scroll to the “search_term” breakdown.
+Find the view_search_results event and click it, then scroll to the “search_term” breakdown.

 Set your date range to the last 90 days.
 Click the share/export button and download the CSV.